 When looking for supportive shoes, the arch of your foot will play a big role.
 For example, if you have flat feet, you need a shoe that supports your collapsed arch while standing.3

 The most supportive shoes are often flat, closed-in shoes with good arch support – like running shoes or boots.
+The shoes should not slip off easily, and should follow the natural movements of your walk.
+If you are forced to alter the way you walk as a result of the shoes, they most likely are not conducive to long-term use (example: high heels or flip flops).
 However, some jobs may not allow these types of footwear, so you might want to consider custom-made orthotics that slip into your work shoes.
 Just keep in mind that you may need to go up a shoe size to fit these inner soles.

 You can also ask your doctor for recommendations on a supportive shoe.
 They may have suggestions based on their examination of your foot and type of discomfort.

 Do you stand for long periods of time?
 You may try incorporating something called active standing to help ease swollen feet.
 There are several things you can do to get your muscles moving.

 Set a timer for periods where you can go walking for just a few minutes.
 You can incorporate it into your job, and it won’t even be obvious.
 Just make a conscious decision every hour to move about the space you’re in.

 As your mother would say, “Stand up straight.”
 Poor posture (i.e. posture that’s out of alignment) can put more pressure on your muscles and joints.